Electronic shelf label

-Technological development of electronic shelf labels

-ESL modules use electronic paper (E-paper) or liquid-crystal display (LCD) to show the current product price to the customer.
-E-paper is widely used on ESLs as it provides crisp display and supports full graphic imaging while needing no power to retain an image.
-A communication network allows the price display to be automatically updated whenever a product price is changed.
-This communication network is the true differentiation and what really makes ESL a viable solution.
-The wireless communication must support reasonable range, speed, battery life, and reliability.
+ESL tag modules use electronic paper (e-paper) or liquid-crystal displays (LCDs) to show the current product price to the customer.
+E-paper is widely used on ESLs as it provides a crisp display and supports full graphic images (typically only black and white) while only needing power during updates, and no power to retain an image.
+A communication network from the central computer server allows the price display to be automatically updated whenever a product price is changed, in contrast to static paper placards.
+Wireless communication is needed and must support appropriate range, speed, and reliability.
 The means of wireless communication can be based on radio, infrared or even visible light communication.
-Currently, the ESL market leans heavily towards radio frequency based ESL solutions with additional integrations.
+Currently, the ESL market leans heavily towards radio frequency communication.

-Early Electronic Price Label Product
+History

+Early product

-An early System first offered for sale by NCR in 1997 used Modulated Backscatter of radio waves as a way of providing two way wireless communications between the labels and the store’s radio network.
+An early system first offered for sale by National Cash Register (NCR) in 1997 used modulated backscatter of radio waves to provide two way wireless communications between the labels and the store’s radio network.
 By using modulated backscatter, the labels confirmed receipt of price changes (along with battery and display status) without the need for an active radio transmitter, thus saving cost and increasing battery life to over 5 years.

 First generation: LCD and infrared communication

-Liquid crystal display ESL tags similar to how a calculator displays the numerical values.
-Each number on a liquid crystal display ESL tag is made up of seven bars and segments.
-The numerical value to display on the tags itself are then shown based on activating a different combinations of these seven bars and segments.
-A disadvantage of using a liquid crystal displayated tag is the difficulties in displaying certain letters.
+7-segment LCD ESL tags use a display similar to how a calculator displays the numerical values.
+The numerical value to display on the tags itself are then shown based on activating different combinations of these seven bars and segments.
+A disadvantage of using a liquid crystal display tags is difficulty in displaying certain letters.
 The communication technology used for the transmitter to connect to the label is through diffused infrared communication.
-The values on the LCD tags is established by infrared bouncing off of surfaces.
+The values on the LCD tags are established by infrared bouncing off of surfaces.
 However, the speed of transmission is heavily compromised due to the data compression of each data packets from the transmitter.
-Also, LCDs need power to retain an image.
+Another disadvantage is that LCDs need power to retain an image.

-Second generation: E-paper and Infrared or radio communication
+Second generation: e-paper and infrared or radio communication

-Electronic paper (E-paper) are sometimes referred to as electronic ink or e-ink.
-It describes a technology that mimics the appearance of ordinary ink on paper.
-An e-paper display is made up of capsules in a thin film, with each particles within the capsules emitting a different color and different electric charge.
-Electrodes are placed above and below the capsule film and when a charge is applied to an individual electrode, the color particle will move to either the top or the bottom of a capsule, allowing the ESL to display a certain color.
-E-paper generally uses infrared or radio communication technology to communicate from the transmitter to the tags.
-As for radio, typically, low frequency solution is used for simple tags, but with the draw backs of low data rate that makes it difficult to show segmented image.
+Electronic paper (e-paper, electronic ink, or e-ink) describes a technology that mimics the appearance of ordinary ink on paper.
+An e-paper display is made up of multiple capsules in a thin film with electrodes placed above and below the capsule film, and when an electric charge is applied to an individual electrode, the color particle moves to either the top or bottom of the capsule, allowing the ESL to display certain intensities of color within the capsule.
+E-paper generally uses an infrared or radio communication network to communicate from the central transmitter to the tags.
+Typically, low frequency radio transmission is used for tags, but the radio transmission has a disadvantage of a low bandwidth that makes it difficult to show complex segmented images.